MithilShah/edtech-demo-store/src/testing/README.md

-#Retail Demo Store Test Helper Modules
+#Edtech Demo Test Helper Modules
-The Python package `testhelpers` in this folder exists to support the tests for each of the Retail Demo Store services by providing reusable methods.
+The Python package `testhelpers` in this folder exists to support the tests for each of the Edtech Demo services by providing reusable methods.

 The package contains the `integ` module.
 This provides helper methods for integration tests.